Jbleezy/BO1-Reimagined/README.md

 * Fixed a bug where the Cosmonaut would get stuck in place when spawning in while a player was on the jump pads
 * Cosmonaut no longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported
 * Fixed a bug where the Cosmonaut would move faster than intended after throwing a Gersch device once the Pack-a-Punch gates had been hacked
-* Now kills any zombies near him when he explodes
+* Now kills any zombies nearby when Cosmonaut explodes
-* Cosmonaut's name above its head is now always "Cosmonaut"
+* Removed name above Cosmonaut's head

 ## Maps
 * Easter egg songs can now be reactivated once the song is over